Dee-glitch/Quote-generator/README.md

+# Quote-generator
-# Quote-generator- Get a new quote every time you click on the button.
+Get a new quote every time you click on the button.
 You can even tweet the quote!

 Built with HTML, CSS and Javascript. referenced project ideas and codes from the following course.